jonnonz1/nz-statute-book/acts/public/1953/wildlife-act-1953.md

 (2) In subsection (1), the term occupier includes:
   (a) in the case of any reserve within the meaning of the Reserves Act 1977, the Director-General or, as the case may require, the administering body:
   (b) in the case of any land actually and exclusively used by any Fish and Game Council for the purposes of this Act, that Fish and Game Council:
-  (c) in the case of any wildlife sanctuary, wildlife refuge, or wildlife management reserve, the Minister or Director-General, or, where authorised by the Director-General, the person or body having day to day control of the wildlife sanctuary, wildlife refuge, or wildlife management reserve:
+  (c) in the case of any wildlife sanctuary, wildlife refuge, or wildlife management reserve, the Minister or Director-General, or, where authorised by the Director-General, the person or body having day-to-day control of the wildlife sanctuary, wildlife refuge, or wildlife management reserve:
   (d) in any other case, the occupier.

 ### 22 Shooting of game not in flight prohibited